samus-io/tablab-steps/steps/OUECEonguao1BUcjiaLAtCMD2BbeWlABVAy/en/README.md

 * Files can be uploaded via JSON and scanned, but with certain limitations.
 When using JSON for file uploads, the property name holding the base64-encoded file in the JSON object must be manually set in the FortiWeb Cloud application and placed in the JSON object's root.
 * Using a property name other than the one specified in the FortiWeb Cloud application configuration will cause the file not to be scanned.

-  > :warning: FortiWeb Cloud's support for file uploads within a JSON object is currently limited to one file per request.
+  > :warning: FortiWeb Cloud's support for file uploads within a JSON object is currently limited to one file per HTTP request.

 * Below is an example of an HTTP request that sends a base64-encoded file within a JSON object and using the parameter name `file`: